knative/docs/docs/serving/using-a-tls-cert.md

               mode: SIMPLE
               credentialName: tls-cert
       ```
       In above example, `TLS_HOSTS` represents the hosts of your TLS certificate.
-It could be single host, multiple hosts, or wildcard host.
+It can be single host, multiple hosts, or wildcard host.
       For detailed instructions, please refer [Istio documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/)
 {{< /tab >}}
 {{< /tabs >}}